This is a book about war – outright warfare – in the Church.

 Like most of the late Father Malachi Martin’s works, it is about the war in the Church between conservatives and progressives, so-called.

-And like most of Father Martin’s works, it is about war not simply in this world – but other worlds as well.
+And like most of Father Martin’s works, it is about war not simply in this world – but the world beyond this world, as well.

-For him to do so, would to be make concessions to the very kind of worldly, materialistic mentality which he argues – very powerfully – has now betrayed the Catholic Church …
+For him to do so, would to be make concessions to the precise kind of worldly, materialistic mentality which he argues – very powerfully – has now betrayed the Catholic Church …

 In this volume, the late Father Martin – an ex-Jesuit himself – brings all of his acumen and years of firsthand experience to bear on the very special problem, as it manifests in his former order.